E-N-G-XOR/devops-test/tester/README.md

     aws-vault add lw-interview

-2. Run the terraform for the candidate and setup the repo supplying the name of the candidate.
+2. Run the terraform for the candidate and setup their CodeCommit repo by supplying the name of the candidate to the setup script.
 Please keep it short and don't reveal the candidates full name.
 Recommend first name and initial of surname eg. jamiel

     ./setup.sh <candidate name>